East Genomics

 Clinical and scientific expertise

-Our experienced clinicians and scientists are available to support those ordering tests.
-If you have a specific question regarding a particular patient please do get in touch with the us and ask to speak to the Duty Scientist, or complete our enquiries form and we will get back to you as soon as we can.
+Our experienced clinicians and scientists are available to support you when ordering tests.
+If you have a specific question regarding a particular patient please get in touch and ask to be referred to the duty scientist.

 What your patients need to know

-It is the referring clinician’s responsibility to ensure that the patient/carer knows the purpose of the test and that the sample may be stored for future diagnostic testing.
+As a referring clinician, it is your responsibility to ensure that your patient (and their carer) knows the purpose of the test and that their sample may be stored for future diagnostic testing.

 An appropriate discussion of genomic testing and the possible implications for a patient and their family members must take place according to the Consent and Confidentiality in Genomic Medicine guidelines. (opens in a new tab)

-To support this requirement, the Patient Choice Consent Framework has been developed.
-Under this framework, a record of this discussion must be retained within the patient record when a genomic test is ordered.
+To support this requirement, the patient choice consent framework has been developed.
+Under this framework, a record of this discussion (see below) must be retained within the patient record when a genomic test is ordered.

 East GLH Genomics Online Learning Portal – Patient Choice (opens in a new tab)

-Clinicians must complete this training prior to ordering Whole Genome Sequencing.
+You will need to complete this training prior to ordering whole genome sequencing.

 Record of discussion forms

-The appropriate record of discussion form can be downloaded from the webpage associated with each test type, or you can go directly to our test referral form index page.
+The appropriate record of discussion form can be downloaded from the webpage associated with each test type.